PerfectoMobileSA/Perfecto_Gradle/README.md

 #### Note:

-1. Substitute your cloudName and securityToken respectively (without flower brackets).</br>
+1. Substitute your cloudName and securityToken respectively (without flower brackets)/ pass them as job parameters.</br>

 2. ${JOB_NAME} & ${BUILD_NUMBER} are Jenkins internal environment variables which will return the job name and current job number.</br>